micah-cecilia/micah-cecilia.github.io/happy_hour.md

 You're welcome to join other guests for snacks and drinks on Saturday, September 2 at [Bad Weather Brewing](www.badweatherbrewery.com) in St. Paul.
 The bride and groom will be there between 4 and 6pm.
-Bad Weather does not serve food, but there is usually a food truck outside, which will be [My Burger](https://roaminghunger.com/my-burger/) until 7:30pm according to the current schedule.
+Bad Weather does not serve food, but there will be a food truck from [Habanero Tacos](https://roaminghunger.com/habanero-tacos/).